7 Examples of Location-Based Services Apps

 According to an independent consumer study commissioned by Skyhook, 83% percent of app users say location is crucial to their app experiences, but nearly 40% are hesitant to share their location.

-In exchange for disclosing their location, users expect real benefits from LBS apps.
+Users expect real benefits from LBS apps in exchange for disclosing their location.
 Nearly half of all app users expect an accurate location, relevant app content, and targeted offers or coupons once location data is shared.
 Meanwhile, more than a third of smartphone users expect personalized communications in exchange for enabling LBS app functionality.

 The information available through LBS technology goes well beyond personal privacy.
 For instance, law enforcement often makes the case for using LBS apps to track criminals and terrorists, but does that legitimate using that data for unauthorized purposes?